Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 The skin has many important functions, including:

-• Playing active role in the immune system by protecting the body from microorganisms;
+- Playing an active role in the immune system by protecting the body from microorganisms.

-• Guarding against excessive exposure to the ultraviolet rays of the sun by producing a protective pigmentation and helps produce the body’s supply of vitamin D;
+- Guarding against excessive exposure to the ultraviolet rays of the sun by producing a protective pigmentation, helps produce the body’s supply of vitamin D.

-• Gathering sensory information from the surrounding environment enabling the body to feel pain, cold, heat, touch, and pressure.
+- Gathering sensory information from the surrounding environment enables the body to feel pain, cold, heat, touch, and pressure.

 Skin Cancer